CHEMeDATA/CHEMeDATA.github.io/projects/schema.md

 ## CHEMeDATA-Schema

 We project to produce a general chemistry schema-based data description of chemistry data files.
 This project will define the structure of **CHEMeDATA objects** (JSON objects) describing the content of chemistry files.
-Aggregated, these **CHEMeDATA objects** objects will serve a manifest files that will exposed thus facilitate indexation.
+Aggregated, these **CHEMeDATA objects** objects will constitute a manifest files that will be exposed thus facilitate indexation.

 The CHEMeDATA-Schema formalism has three layers detailed below.